Wing-Lo/real-estate-api-server/README.md

   - Returns a JSON object confirming successful deletion of the appointment.
   - Status code 200 for successful deletion.
   - Status code 404 if appointment not found.
+  - Status code 401 for missing authorization header.
+  - Status code 403 for Unauthorized Access Token.

 Example: Successful delete
 ![appointments-delete](docs/appointments-delete.png)

 ### Conclusion

-These API endpoints allow clients to interact with the application to manage users, testimonials, appointments, and authentication.
+These API endpoints allow clients to interact with the application to manage users, agents, testimonials, appointments, and authentication.
 Each endpoint requires proper authentication via JWT tokens, and responses provide relevant data or error messages to indicate the outcome of the operation.